 Major portion of Karnataka Plateau is falls under the evergreen forests.
 Sandalwood, bamboo, charcoal, etc. are some of the valuable products of the dense forests of this region.
 Charcoal is used for smelting iron ore owing to the non-availability of coal in Karnataka Plateau.
 Paper-mills, plywood and match factories are largely dependent on these forests.
 The tropical moist forests yield timber and tropical deciduous forests produce teak, sandalwood and bamboo.
 The eastern portion of Karnataka Plateau being dry has dry scrub type of vegetation.

-and its tributaries.
+In the eastern part of plateau region, the soils are basically medium to deep black regur.
+Deep regur soils are mainly confined to the valleys of the Krishna River and its tributaries.
 In the western part, it rains heavily during the rainy monsoon season, laterite soils are common.
 In Maidan, rainfall is uncertain as well as inadequate for unsuccessful crop cultivation.
 That is why tank irrigation is common in this region.
 Coffee, cardamom, jowar, maize, cotton, groundnut, etc. are produced heavily in Karnataka Plateau.

 In the absence of coal, Karnataka Plateau has developed hydro-electric power for industrial and domestic uses.
 Further, availability of cheap electric power has enhanced the modern industrial development in the region.